Farhan001/alx-system_engineering-devops/0x01-shell_permissions/README.md

 3. 2-groups: To display all the groups that a user is part of
 4. 3-new_owner: To change the owner of a file to another user
 5. 4-empty: Create a empty file
+6. 5-execute: change the permission of a file